nimh-sfim/Eye-Metrics-Cerebral-Blindness/README.md

 2. Eye tracking and pupillometry files (.mat): Output EyeLink file (SR Research, Inc.) from the visual perception task.
 Each EyeLink file corresponds with a single log file.

 One patient participant (P4) completed additional behavioral and magnetoencephalography (MEG) study sessions.
-The additional behavioral session invovled an "adapted" perception task (see the "Adapated_Task" folder).
-The original task was tested with P4 in both behavioral and MEG study sessions (see "Original_Task" folder).
+The additional behavioral session invovled an "adapted" perception task (see data directory Patients/P4/Adapted_Task on https://osf.io/cygmj/).
+The original task was tested with P4 in both behavioral and MEG study sessions (see data directory Patients/P4/Original_Task on https://osf.io/cygmj/).
 The MEG sessions includes the behavioral log file and MEG files.

 ## CODE